 Basic net loss per share is computed using the weighted-average number of shares of common stock outstanding during the period.
 Diluted net loss per share is computed using the sum of the weighted-average number of shares of common stock outstanding during the period and if dilutive, the weighted-average number of potential shares of common stock, including unvested restricted common stock and outstanding stock options.
-In June 2019, the Company sold 6,340,771 shares of common stock and Pre-Funded Warrants to purchase an aggregate of 2,548,117 shares of common stock at an exercise price of \$9.00 per share, with \$8.99 of such exercise price paid at the closing of the offering (see Note 7).
+In June 2019, the Company sold 6,340,771 shares of common stock and Pre-Funded Warrants to purchase an aggregate of 2,548,117 shares of common stock at an exercise price of \$9.00 per share, with \$8.99 of such exercise price paid at the closing of the offering (see Note 10, Ginkgo Collaboration, in the audited financial statements included in the Company's 2019 Annual Report).
 The shares of common stock into which the warrants may be exercised are considered outstanding for the purposes of computing net loss per share.